robcee/WeatherGetter/README.md

 After installation, run `sudo systemctl daemon-reload` to pick up the changes, then `sudo systemctl start weather_poller.service` (assuming that's the name you gave it).

-You can be sure it's running by checking `sudo systemctl status weather_poller` and `sudo journalctl weather_poller` (verify this) for details.
+You can be sure it's running by checking `sudo systemctl status weather_poller` and `sudo journalctl -e -u weather_poller` for details.

 When satisfied that everything is working as intended, you can permanently install the temperature monitor by entering `sudo systemctl enable weather_poller`.